scipion-em/docs/docs/facilities/customize-report-grafana.rst

     > CREATE DATABASE scipion
     > GRANT ALL ON scipion TO scipion_writer

-* check you may access influx service from the computer that will run scipion
+* Check you can access influx service from the computer that will run scipion
     * you may need to open port 8086 in your influxdb server
     * log in remote compute and execute: influx -ssl -unsafeSsl -host host_withInflux.xxx.yy.zz